Hiessy/Tatanka/README.md

 c:\Users\hiessy\IdeaProjects\Tatanka>mvn test
 ```

-Once complete you should be able to see the BUILD SUCCESS result
+Once complete you should be able to see the BUILD SUCCESS.
 ## Checking code coverage

 It is recommended that code coverage be checked with the IntelliJ IDE.
 In order to do this, open up the IDE and import the project.
 Once complete click on [Viewing Code Coverage Results](https://www.jetbrains.com/help/idea/viewing-code-coverage-results.html) for a guide on how to achieve this.
 ## Running the Tatanka
-Once the tests have cleared you can run the spring but project by packaging it with maven first
+Once the tests have cleared you can run the spring boot project by packaging it with maven compiler plugin defined in the *pom* file.
+This will rerun the test suite again, so you could probably skip running the tests with maven if you plan on building
 ```
 c:\Users\hiessy\IdeaProjects\Tatanka>mvn package
 ```
-When the build is complete, after you see the BUILD SUCCESS message cd to the target directory and run the jar package
+When the build is complete, you should see the BUILD SUCCESS message.
+Navigate to the target directory and run the jar package
 ```
 c:\Users\hiessy\IdeaProjects\Tatanka>cd target
 c:\Users\hiessy\IdeaProjects\Tatanka\target>java -jar rental-1.0-SNAPSHOT.jar
 ```
 This is a self contained spring boot project with an embedded database H2 so it should start fine.
-Tatanka create a log folder on the path where it is running and write to the rental.log file inside.
+Tatanka logs folder on the path where it is running and write to the rental.log file inside.
+Make sure there are no other programs listening on port 8080 when running Tatanka.

 There is also a doc folder with the auto generated Javadoc from IntelliJ IDE.